| Texas

 superhighway/rail/utility corridors crisscrossing the state.
 As

-envisioned, each corridor would have been 1,200 feet wide and include
+envisioned, each corridor would have been 1,200 feet wide and included

 separate roadways for passenger vehicles and trucks, separate tracks